RAWHIDE CHEW SAFETY OVERVIEW

 Even dogs with a safe chewing style can experience stomach upset from ingesting rawhide.
 Some only have problems when they eat too much; others seem to react to chews of certain origin (indicating a response to the chemicals used in the manufacturing process, perhaps).

-If your dog repeatedly experiences problems from chewing or eating rawhide, and you’ve already increased your supervision and the quality of the chews you buy, you should choose a non-rawhide chewing alternative.
+If your dog has experienced more than one problem from chewing or eating a QUALITY rawhide product, and you’ve already increased your supervision and the quality of the chews you buy, you should choose a non-rawhide chewing alternative.
+Rather than giving super-aggressive chewers harder things to destroy, we’d switch to non-destructible toys stuffed with food and things like the Lickimat, that engage the dog over time (but without chewing)

 Nancy Kerns is editor of Whole Dog Journal.